-Overall residential origination including renewals increased by 8% between the second quarters of 2015 and 2014 while residential revenues increased by about 24%.
+Overall residential origination including renewals increased by 0.3% between the third quarters of 2015 and 2014 while residential revenues increased by about 8%.
 Part of the change in revenue is due to the change in gains and losses on financial instruments.
-Excluding these changes, revenue increased by 18% as the securitized mortgage portfolio grew and produced higher interest revenue.
-The net change in gains and losses on financial instruments of \$8.6 million also affected net income before income taxes.
-Without the impact of this fair value change, net income before income taxes for the residential segment would have increased by 5% year over year, indicative of higher and net placement fee revenue as the Company placed a greater portion of its origination with institutional customers.
-Identifiable assets increased from December 31, 2014, as the Company added about \$1.5 billion of net single-family mortgages to mortgages pledged under securitization and \$336 million of mortgages accumulated for securitization.
-A decline of \$450 million of government bonds purchased for hedging purposes offset these increases.
+Excluding these changes, revenue increased by 17% as the securitized mortgage portfolio grew and produced higher interest revenue.
+The 17% increase in normalized revenue also includes revenue from the new third party underwriting business which benefited from a strong summer season.
+The net change in gains and losses on financial instruments of \$15.4 million also affected net income before income taxes.
+Without the impact of this fair value change, net income before income taxes for the residential segment would have increased by 26% year over year, indicative of higher net placement fee revenue as the Company placed a greater portion of its origination with institutional customers.
+Together with the profits earned by the third party underwriting services business, income grew faster than revenue.
+Identifiable assets increased from December 31, 2014, as the Company added about \$1.7 billion of net single-family mortgages to mortgages pledged under securitization.
+This increase was offset by decreases of \$63 million related to mortgages accumulated for securitization and almost \$0.5 billion of government bonds purchased for hedging purposes as the Company has elected to place more of its origination and accordingly reduced its short bond position.